httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Interaction with "https" URIs

-When using alternative services, both "http" and "https" URIs might use the same connection, because HTTP/2 permits coalescing multiple origins.
+When using alternative services, both `http` and `https` URIs might use the same connection, because HTTP/2 permits requests for multiple origins on the same connection.

-Since "https" URIs rely on server authentication, a connection that is initially created for "http" URIs without authenticating the server cannot be used for "https" URIs until the server certificate is successfully authenticated.
+Since `https` URIs rely on server authentication, a connection that is initially created for `http` URIs without authenticating the server cannot be used for `https` URIs until the server certificate is successfully authenticated.
 Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in {{I-D.ietf-httpbis-alt-svc}} also apply.

-Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites), cannot be used for "https" URIs.
+Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites), cannot be used for `https` URIs.

 # Requiring Use of TLS {#http-tls}